Frequently asked questions

 Do I need to be physically strong to participate in wheel throwing?

 No!
 Throwing on the wheel requires stability more than strength but being able to lift at least 10 lbs is helpful.
-However, it can be taxing on hands, wrists, and the back so it is important to use proper posture and positioning while throwing to avoid injury.
-Please ask your instructor for advice on posture if your are feeling uncomfortable or are experiencing pain.
+However, wheel throwing can be taxing on hands, wrists, and the back so it is important to use proper posture and positioning while throwing to avoid injury.
+Please ask your instructor for advice on posture if you are feeling uncomfortable or are experiencing pain.

 How often are your classes offered?